 Herpes: Treatment with Medication

 Medications can’t cure herpes.
 But they can help you feel better, and reduce the chances of passing herpes to others.
-Some medications can control symptoms during an outbreak (episodic therapy).
+Some medications can control symptoms and shorten the duration of an outbreak (episodic therapy).
 Other medications can reduce the number of outbreaks (suppressive therapy).
-Your doctor will explain your options and any possible side effects.
+Your healthcare provider will explain your options and any possible side effects.

 Medications can prevent the herpes virus from copying itself and help reduce shedding.
 The results vary with each person.
 Take each medication exactly as prescribed.
 Options include: